-The mission of the 27th Special Operations Medical Group is: "We keep Air Commandos in the Fight...the best warrior health support anytime, anywhere."
+The mission of the 27th Special Operations Medical Group is: "People First, Medical Excellence Always."
 In doing so, the unit supports commanders in ensuring a healthy, fit and deployable active-duty force, as well as safeguarding families and "keeping the promise" to retirees.